hakimassouane2/monster-maker-v2/prompt.md

 // Pour les extraction de techniques giffy pdf

-I'm going to give you a text, from this text you will extract and order the data in different groups based on the type of action (Action, Bonus Action, Free etc).
-For each groups you will fill the following json for each of the techniques
+I'm going to give you a text, from this text you will extract the data.
+For each groups you will start by a H1 title with the name of the group (Action, Bonus Action, Free, Reaction) and fill the following json for each of the techniques.
+Follow strictly the indications of the json

 {
-id: ,
+id: 1
-name: "", In the same case but convert the name in french
+name: "", // In the same casing but translate the name to french language.
+It's very important that this should be translated to french language ABSOLUTELY
 rarity: "", // In all lower case and in english
-description: "", // In the same case but convert the description to french
+description: "", // In the same casing but translate the description to french language
-role: "defender", // keep this exactly the same for all of them },
+role: "striker", // keep this exactly the same for all of them },

 Here is the text :